marafiq/adnanrafiq/blog/2022-01-09-agile-practices/index.md

 - Gather enough data to verify value delivery.

 ## Conclusion
-- Have fun along the way.
+- Be kind, and have fun along the way.
 No feature is ever complete unless you are Twitter.